WHY CHOOSE DANCE OVER OTHER WORK OUTS?

 EVERY SUNDAY: Salsa Fusion Night at Rula Bula.
 CLICK HERE for details!

 EVERY MONDAY: After Work Salsa Party at Rula Bula.
 CLICK HERE for details!

 EVERY FRIDAY: Salsa Fever Party at Morrison Cafe & Bar.
 CLICK HERE for details!

 For our parties, we try to select venues that have a good dance floor and bar facility that would help in creating a good all round, safe, social atmosphere for our students, dance enthusiasts and dance wannabe’s who attend our parties.

-WHAT IS THE DRESS CODE?
+WHAT IS THE DRESS CODE AT OUR PARTIES?